jolie/docs/basics/processes.md

 ```

-## `init{}`
+## `main{}` and `init{}`

-Jolie also supports special procedures for initialising a service before it makes its behaviours available.
-The `init{}` scope allows the specification of such procedures.
+*main* and *init* define the behaviour scope and the initializating one respectively.
+All the operations of the service must be implemented within the scope *main*, whereas the scope *init* is devoted to execute special procedures for initialising a service before it makes its behaviours available.
 All the code specified within the `init{}` scope is executed only once, when the service is started.
+The scope *init* is not affected by the _execution modality_.
+On the contrary, the code defined in the scope *main* is executed following the _execution modality_  of the service.

 ## Global variables